-CJ Griffin Quoted in Article on Making Police Disciplinary Records Accessible to the Public in NJ
+CJ Griffin Quoted in Article on Making Police Disciplinary Records Accessible to the Public in New Jersey

 CJ Griffin, Director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden, was quoted by Jewish Link in the article, “Make Law Enforcement Disciplinary Records Accessible to the Public in NJ.”
 The article discusses the importance of making law enforcement disciplinary records accessible to the public so that there is transparency, which will breed trust.